Over 200 Writing Prompts for Essays, Journals, and Reader

 By the end of the year, they had a complete book that they had authored themselves!

-these prompts for journal writing.
+for journal writing.

 As I'm sure you will agree, students at Twin Lakes did a LOT of reading and writing.
 But, our reading and writing scores earned our school the grade of "A" five years in a row from the state of Florida.

 We figured, and there is research to back this up, that the more reading and writing students do, the better students get at both.

 Return to Daily Teaching Tools from Writing Prompts